-An international application may be filed with the national office of the PCT contracting state of which the applicant is a resident or national, or with the office acting for that state.
-If there are two or more applicants, it is sufficient for at least one of the applicants to satisfy this requirement.
+You may file an international application with the national office of the PCT contracting state where you are a resident or national, or with the office acting for that state.
+If there are two or more applicants, it is fine if only one of the applicants satisfies this requirement.

-To file the international application with Canada as the RO, please address your applications to the Commissioner of Patents and submit the application to:
+To file the international application with Canada as the receiving office, please address your applications to the Commissioner of Patents and send the application by:

-Note: Faxes sent to any other number will not be considered received by the office.
+Note: Faxes sent to any other number will not be considered received by CIPO.

-Correspondence delivered by electronic means of transmission, including facsimile, will be considered to be received on the day that it is transmitted if delivered and received before midnight, local time at CIPO on a day when CIPO is open for business.
-When CIPO is closed for business, correspondence delivered on that day will be considered to be received on the next day on which CIPO is open for business.
+We will consider correspondence sent electronically, including by fax, to be received on the day that it is transmitted, if it is delivered and received before midnight, local time at CIPO, on a day when CIPO is open for business.
+For correspondence delivered on a day when CIPO is closed for business, we consider it received on the next day CIPO is open for business.

-PCT-SAFE (Secure Applications Filed Electronically), offers applicants the means to prepare their international applications electronically and to file the application either via secure online transmission or using physical media (e.g., diskette, CD-R, DVD-R).
-Electronic filing will result in a reduction in certain fees.
-All this is explained in the general overview and frequently asked questions concerning PCT-SAFE, which are available from the WIPO web site.
-Please note, there are minimum system requirements to both use and download the PCT-SAFE software.
+PCT-SAFE (Secure Applications Filed Electronically) offers you a way to prepare your international applications electronically.
+You may also file the application either via secure online transmission or using physical media (e.g., diskette, CD-R, DVD-R).
+You can operate the PCT‑SAFE software in PCT‑EASY mode.
+This means you file applications on paper, along with request form data and an abstract on a physical medium.
+If you file electronically, you will pay certain fees at a reduced rate.
+All this is explained in the general overview and frequently asked questions concerning PCT-SAFE, which are available from the WIPO website.
+Please note that there are minimum system requirements to use and download the PCT-SAFE software.

-a) for PCT applications filed with CIPO in its capacity as Receiving Office
+For PCT applications filed with CIPO in its capacity as receiving office

-ePCT can be used to prepare, validate and download an e-filing package for subsequent transmittal to CIPO as the Receiving Office.
-CIPO as a Receiving Office does not accept direct online filings of international applications through the ePCT online service.
-Once the e-filing package has been prepared with the ePCT online service applicants will need to visit CIPO’s PCT E-Filing web page to submit the e-filing package.
+You can use ePCT to prepare, validate and download an e-filing package to be transmitted to CIPO as the receiving office.
+CIPO, as a receiving office, does not accept direct online filings of international applications through the ePCT online service.
+Once you have prepared the e-filing package with the ePCT online service, you will need to visit CIPO’s PCT e-filling page to submit the e-filing package.

-b) for PCT applications filed to the International Bureau in its capacity as Receiving Office with CIPO as the designated International Searching Authority.
+For PCT applications filed to the International Bureau in its capacity as receiving office, with CIPO as the designated international searching authority

-If the state of nationality and residence of the applicants is CA, then only CA will be available as ISA.
-However, if there are different states of nationality or residence, you will need to choose the ISA.
-In any case, you will have to click on the drop down menu to indicate the ISA, as shown below:
+If your nationality and residence are Canadian, then only Canada will be available as an international searching authority (ISA).
+However, if you have different states of nationality or residence, you will need to choose the ISA.
+In any case, you will have to click on the drop-down menu to indicate the ISA, as shown below: